'Woke' Gen. Mark Milley, in July: 'Afghan Security Forces Have the Capacity to ... Defend Their Country'

 Milley has become notorious recently for his obeisance to the political left.
 Last June, he apologized for accompanying President Donald Trump on a walk through Lafayette Square, as officials struggled to restore order to the nation’s capital.

-In June, Milley defended the use of Critical Race Theory materials in a suggested reading list for members of the U.S. Navy.
+In June, Milley defended the use of Critical Race Theory materials in a suggested reading list for members of the U.S. Navy, saying that such materials may be necessary to understand the “white rage” that he believed motivated the Capitol riot.
 In July, he dodged questions about a report that he had warned that President Trump might stage a “coup” after the election.

 Joel B. Pollak is Senior Editor-at-Large at Breitbart News and the host of Breitbart News Sunday on Sirius XM Patriot on Sunday evenings from 7 p.m. to 10 p.m.
 ET (4 p.m. to 7 p.m.
 PT).
 He is the author of the recent e-book, Neither Free nor Fair: The 2020 U.S. Presidential Election.
 His recent book, RED NOVEMBER, tells the story of the 2020 Democratic presidential primary from a conservative perspective.
 He is a winner of the 2018 Robert Novak Journalism Alumni Fellowship.
 Follow him on Twitter at @joelpollak.